All3Media: History

-In January 2016, All3Media announced that they had acquired Charlie Pattinson's British drama production company New Pictures to expand their drama development output and their British television production operations with co-founder and co-CEO of New Pictures and former co-founder of Company Pictures Charlie Patterson continuing to run the company within All3Media.
-On 26 April 2016, British chef and producer Gordon Ramsay formed a partnership with the All3Media group and they launched a joint venture called Studio Ramsay.
-The company will be fully owned by Ramsay but had support from the All3Media company to develop and produce unscripted shows with All3Media handling distribution rights to the shows.
-However five years later on 4 August 2021, Gordon Ramsay announced a major overall deal with Fox Entertainment by launching a new production company called Studio Ramsay Global with All3Media selling their partnership of Ramsay's then-current company Studio Ramsay to Fox Entertainment.
+In January 2016, All3Media announced that they had acquired Charlie Pattinson's British drama production company New Pictures to expand their drama development output and their British television production operations, with Patterson continuing to run the company within All3Media.
+On 26 April 2016, British chef and producer Gordon Ramsay formed a partnership with the All3Media group, and they launched a joint venture called Studio Ramsay.
+The company would be fully owned by Ramsay, but had support from the All3Media company to develop and produce unscripted shows, with All3Media handling distribution rights to the shows.
+However, five years later, on 4 August 2021, Gordon Ramsay announced a major overall deal with Fox Entertainment by launching a new production company called Studio Ramsay Global, with All3Media selling their stake in the partnership of Ramsay's then-current company Studio Ramsay to Fox Entertainment.

-In February 2017, All3Media announced that they had acquired British television production company Two Brothers Pictures who previously produced two shows with All3Media's subsidiary New Pictures which they brought back in 2016 as All3Media expanded their drama production portfolio with the company's founders Harry and Jack Williams continuing to lead the acquired company with All3Media International the international division of All3Media taking distribution rights to the shows that Two Brothers produced.
-Also on 3 May of that same year, All3Media had acquired two production companies Raw and Betty TV from its former owner Discovery Communications (which would later become Discovery, Inc. in 2018 and later Warner Bros.
-Discovery in 2022).
+In February 2017, All3Media announced that they had acquired British television production company Two Brothers Pictures, with the company's founders Harry and Jack Williams continuing to lead the acquired company and All3Media International, the international division of All3Media, acquiring distribution rights to the shows that Two Brothers produced.
+Also on 3 May of that year, All3Media acquired two production companies, Raw and Betty TV, from its former owner Discovery Communications.

-On 11 January 2018, the company's American arm launched production company Woodland Park Productions which to produce unscripted content and is under All3Media's American division.
-In December 2018, All3Media announced that they've entered the sports production genre by acquiring British international sports production company Aurora Media Worldwide.
-In May 2019, All3Media had announced that they've launched scripted production label named West Road Pictures with Blood producer Jonathan Fisher leading the new production label as their managing director.
+On 11 January 2018, the company's American arm launched production company Woodland Park Productions, which would produce unscripted content and would be under All3Media's American division.
+In December 2018, All3Media announced that they had entered the sports production genre by acquiring British international sports production company Aurora Media Worldwide.
+In May 2019, All3Media announced that they had launched scripted production label West Road Pictures, with Blood producer Jonathan Fisher as their managing director.

 On 15 October 2019, the company launched a new factual production company Angelica Films with former BBC and Field Day executive Sally Angel.
-But on 31 October 2022, Angelica Films had left All3Media becoming an independent company On 24 September 2020, BBC Studios announced their intention to sell their stake in their German joint venture with All3Media, Tower Productions, and launch their own German division, BBC Studios Germany Productions.
+But on 31 October 2022, Angelica Films left All3Media, becoming an independent company once again.
+On 24 September 2020, BBC Studios announced their intention to sell their stake in their German joint venture with All3Media, Tower Productions, and launch their own German division, BBC Studios Germany Productions.
 The sale took effect at the end of 2020.
 In December 2020, All3Media announced that they had acquired leading natural history film and television production company Silverback Films, the producer of the Netflix series Our Planet.